savyasachi9/sarathy/README.md

 - php8.1, xdebug
 - python3.8, pip3

-> above languages have code-server debug extensions pre-installed, use key 'F5' to run debugger in vscode
+> above languages are pre-installed with vscode debug extensions, use key 'F5' to run debugger in vscode

 ### Tools & Utils